Leading thriving teams in rapidly changing timesVIRTUAL BOOK LAUNCH

 Mark McCrindle - Demographer & Founder

 In times of uncertainty, leaders who communicate with confidence are the ones people follow.
 In a world of flat structures and consultative practices, coaching and mentoring has replaced commanding and controlling.
-In this session, Mark McCrindle will deliver the latest findings on how to effectively motivate and lead teams in these changing times.
+In this session, Mark McCrindle will unpack from the book how to effectively motivate and lead teams in these changing times.
 He will provide an overview of the best HR practices for today: from attraction and engagement strategies to management practices that connect in a changing context.The future of work and why wellbeing matters

 With the impacts of COVID-19 extending deep into the workplace, this session will equip leaders and organisations with an understanding of what the future of work will look like.
-From remote working, changing travel arrangements, meetings and events, to train and motivate staff virtually, in this session Ashley Fell will help leaders and organisations understand and navigate the future of work, intergenerational teams and why prioritising employee wellbeing is a non-negotiable for the future.
+From remote working, changing travel arrangements, meetings and events, to training and motivating staff virtually, this book details the transformation of work.
+In this session Ashley Fell will help leaders and organisations understand and navigate the future of work, intergenerational teams and why prioritising employee wellbeing is a non-negotiable for the future.
 To order the Work Wellbeing book, Click here.